A Quaint Classic: Natural Stone Walkways

 Natural stone walkways look gorgeous with an old world and organic feel.
-These simple instructions can help you create your own stone walkway using natural stone pavers.
+These simple instructions can help you create your own natural stone walkway using natural stone pavers.

 Creating the perfect walkway

 The idea behind the perfect stone walkway is the ‘getting back to nature’ feel that it gives the entire landscape.
 Moss is neat and lovely, perfect to create a carpet of green between natural stones.
 Go with natural stone pavers in a variety of sizes.
 You want the stones to look as though they were laid casually along the walkway.
 If you can configure the walkway to the lay of the land, that’s even better.
 Keep in mind that a moss walkway needs to be in an area that gets little sunlight, so plan this for part of your property that is in almost-constant shade.

 Creating the stone walkway itself is simple: Get rid of the grass and any other plant life, then dig down an inch or so into the ground, depending upon how thick your stones are.
 You want to lay them out in a way that makes all of them more or less even.

 Take your time in placing the stones, with the smaller ones taking up space between the bigger ones.
 No more than four inches between stones is a good rough estimate.
 When you have them placed, walk over them numerous times to make sure they are placed comfortably to handle a typical stride.
 For more detailed instructions, check out the BuildDirect Learning Center on how to install stone pavers.

 Now that the stones are in place, it’s time to plant the moss to get that quaint, old-world look.
 Remember that moss is a very finicky plant until it is firmly established, and will need a great deal of care during those first few days and weeks.
 Fill in the areas between the stones with a medium that moss loves, such as clay.
 You need a soil that isn’t very conducive to other plants.
 Moss tends to thrive in areas where other plants would surely die!